tytydraco/yessleep/out/I_was_followed_by_the_Corpse_of_an_Angel.md

 I went home and stayed quiet.
 I was drained.
 I lay there, appreciating the precious silence of my room.
 School had just finished and I received a text from my friends.
 We shortly arranged to go on a walk together through the woods to help me feel better.
 I wanted to show them what I’d been seeing.

-Though my parents were hesitant, they allowed it since Alex and May would be there.
+Though my parents were hesitant, they allowed it since my friends, Alex and May, would be there.
 They arrived and we set off toward the woods, but I directed them to the specific section I had ran out from, I didn’t want to be out here longer than I needed to be.

 We arrived at the spot, but the sounds weren’t there anymore.
 Maybe it was because of my slightly dulled hearing, but there was nothing.
 Desperate to convince myself I was still sane, I hurried them off the path.